ch4mpy/spring-addons/samples/tutorials/bff/README.md

 But when it comes to providing with a multi-tenant OAuth2 client with login, logout, CSRF protection with cookies readable by JS applications, token relay and CORS headers correctly handled, things can get complicated to tie together.

 ### 2.1.
 The **B**ackend **F**or **F**rontend Pattern
 BFF aims at hiding the OAuth2 tokens from the browser.
-In this pattern, rich applications (Angular, React, Vue, etc.) are secured with sessions on a middle-ware, the BFF, which is the only OAuth2 client and replaces session cookie with an access-token before forwarding a request from the browser to the resource-server.
+In this pattern, rich applications (Angular, React, Vue, etc.) are secured with sessions on a middle-ware, the BFF, which is the only OAuth2 client and replaces session cookie with an access token before forwarding a request from the browser to the resource server.

-There is a big trend toward this pattern because it is considered more secure than JS applications configured as OAuth2 public clients as access-tokens are:
+There is a big trend toward this pattern because it is considered safer than JS applications configured as OAuth2 public clients as access tokens are:
 - kept on the server instead of being exposed to the browser (and frequently to Javascript code)
 - delivered to OAuth2 confidential clients (browser apps can't keep a secret and are "public" clients), which reduces the risk that tokens are delivered to programs pretending to be the client we expect